 Chino Valley is a somewhat small town located in the state of Arizona.
-With a population of 11,137 people and three constituent neighborhoods, Chino Valley is the 48th largest community in Arizona.
+With a population of 13,020 people and four constituent neighborhoods, Chino Valley is the 47th largest community in Arizona.

 Unlike some towns, Chino Valley isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Chino Valley are a mix of both white- and blue-collar jobs.
-Overall, Chino Valley is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Chino Valley who work in office and administrative support (15.42%), sales jobs (12.11%), and management occupations (10.71%).
+Overall, Chino Valley is a town of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Chino Valley who work in office and administrative support (15.23%), sales jobs (10.33%), and maintenance occupations (6.76%).

-The percentage of adults in Chino Valley with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.35% of adults in Chino Valley have a bachelor's degree or advanced degree.
+The education level of Chino Valley citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.27% of adults 25 and older in Chino Valley have a college degree.

 The most common language spoken in Chino Valley is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.